 As we all return to campus for an historically important 2021-22 school year, we at ECOS Institute are excited to once again provide students with the truly remarkable experience of residential outdoor science school!

-We are in close communication with school and district personnel regarding appropriate health and safety protocols regarding Covid, and eagerly await the chance to implement the recommendations, established by the CDC and American Camping Association, for a successful return to our own beautiful mountain campus.
+We are in close communication with school and district personnel regarding appropriate health and safety protocols regarding Covid, and are implementing the recommendations established by the CDC and American Camping Association.

 The key to this strategy is the careful adherence to what are referred to as Non-Pharmaceutical Interventions, or NPI’s.
 These are the NPIs we are committed to this year:

 Schools will ensure that all teachers and students allowed to participate are, and have been, illness-free for 2 weeks prior to attendance.
 This includes a negative PCR Covid-19 test, conducted within 72 hours of arrival at ECOS, OR a negative rapid antigen test conducted at the school on the morning of departure.

 Documentation of the negative test, along with a completed Pre-Trip Health Screening form, must be received by the school’s Trip Coordinator before departure to ECOS.